BookOps-CAT/Connexion-Macros/README.md

 ### Easy Way
 To install, find the macrobook you are interested in the [`Connexion-Macros/macrobooks/` folder](https://github.com/BookOps-CAT/Connexion-Macros/tree/main/macrobooks) and download it to your computer.

-Downloading teh `CAT macrobook` which includes UpdateExport, BackupSettings, and other macros:
+Downloading the `CAT macrobook` which includes UpdateExport, BackupSettings, and other macros:
 ![macrobook-download-button](https://github.com/BookOps-CAT/Connexion-Macros/blob/main/media/macrobook-download.png)

 Then copy the macro book (.mbk file) to the `C:/Users/[your-name]/AppData/Roaming/OCLC/Connex/Macros/` directory on your computer.
 If a copy of the macro exists already, overwrite it with the downloaded version.
 It is recommended to do this while your Connexion client is closed.